Claims Payment Policy & Other Information

 If you receive non-emergency services performed by an out-of-network provider at certain in-network facilities, those services will be paid at the applicable in-network coinsurance and/or copayment amounts for such benefits described in your benefit booklet and subject to the in-network calendar year deductible, provided the out-of-network provider has not satisfied the applicable notice and consent requirements.
 The allowed amount for such non-emergency services performed by an out-of-network provider at certain participating facilities will be determined in accordance with the requirements of the applicable Federal law.

-Find more information about your rights and protections against surprise medical bills here.
+Find more information about your rights and protections against surprise medical bills and balanced billing here.

 Emergency services are not covered out-of-network under our dental plans.